ermongroup/ODS/README.md

 # Output Diversified Sampling (ODS)
-This is the github repository for the paper "[Diversity can be Transferred: Output Diversification for White- and Black-box Attacks](https://arxiv.org/abs/2003.06878)".
+This is the github repository for the NeurIPS 2020 paper "[Diversity can be Transferred: Output Diversification for White- and Black-box Attacks](https://arxiv.org/abs/2003.06878)".

 ## Requirement